DIY California small claims

 What if I've never been to court before?

-That's exactly who ClaimKit is built for.
-We explain every step in plain language, give you templates and checklists, and prepare you for what to expect.
+That's exactly who ClaimKit Help is built for.
+We explain every step in everyday terms, give you templates and checklists, and prepare you for what to expect.
 You don't need any legal background.

 Absolutely.
 Our Core and Complete packages include a dedicated small business section covering unpaid invoices (up to $6,250), breach of contract, and collecting judgments as a business entity.
 The process is slightly different from individual claims.
 We walk you through all of it.